SignificantNose/AudioSnapServer/readme.md

 One more important reason for custom implementation of the logger is the display of the time the request took to be processed, which the default HTTP logger implementation lacks.
 This was considered crucial, as it allowed to find out which services were slower and, therefore, **longer to respond**.
 This information can be useful later in order to receive responses from certain services faster, if the response time doesn't change (meaning, it is not related to the service's workload).

+## File logging
+The microservice allows to log the actions in 2 ways:
+- Console logging (always enabled)
+- File logging (disabled by default)

+In order to enable file logging, a configuration parameter must be provided:

+    "Logging": {
+        "DateFile": {
+            "LogDirPath": "<PATH_TO_LOG_DIRECTORY>"
+        }
+    }

+The configuration parameter can be provided the same way as the parameters described in [manual build](#manual-build).

+> E.g. in order to provide the configuration parameter as an environment variable, the name of the variable can be the following:
+>
+>     ASPNETCORE_Logging__DateFile__LogDirPath=<PATH_TO_LOG_DIRECTORY>

+The microservice will try to create the directory provided in the configuration parameter, in case it doesn't exist, and then create the file there.
+The name of the file will reflect the date and time the microservice has been started on.
+Each new launch of the microservice will create a new log file.

 [AudioSnap client]: <https://github.com/0TheThing0/AvaloniaAudioSnap>
 [Chromaprint library]: <https://github.com/0TheThing0/Chromaprint_lib>